A Feature Documentary

 Still Connected

-Modern genetics and archaeology continue to reveal ancient bonds between peoples separated by oceans and time.
+Modern genetics and archaeology reveal ancient bonds between peoples separated by oceans.

 Perspectives